-TABLE C - Impression (10 marks) Very good pronunciation, intonation and fluency; an occasional slight mistake or hesitation.
-Not necessarily of native speaker standard.
-Cann Very good pronunciation, intonation and fluency; an occasional slight mistake or hesitation.
-Not necessarily of native speaker standard.
-9- Tide 0.00 Good pronunciation and fluency; makes a fair attempt at correct intonation and expression; some mistakes and/or hesitation.
+Very good pronunciation, intonation and fluency; an occasional slight mistake or hesitation.
+Not necessarily of native-speaker standard.
+9-10 Good pronunciation and fluency; makes a fair attempt at correct intonation and expression; some mistakes and/or hesitation.
 7-8 A fair degree of fluency and accuracy in pronunciation despite quite a number of errors; some attempt at intonation and expression.
-5-6 Conveys some meaning despite a lack of fluency and many errors; pronunciation strongly influenced by first language.
-3-4 Many gross errors; frequently incomprehensible.
+5-6 Conveys some meaning despite a lack of fluency and many errors; pronunciation strongly influenced by first language 3-4 Many gross errors; frequently incomprehensible.
 1-2